St Andrews Stadium

 Getting There & Parking

-There is a club car park with 29 accessible parking spaces for home and away supporter’s available 10 to 30 yards away from the entrance, Contact John Starkey who liaises with the club on necessary arrangements.
+There is a club car park with 32 accessible parking spaces allocated to season ticket holders and 6 spaces designated for away fans which require pre-booking.
+Contact John Starkey who liaises with the club on necessary arrangements.
 Drop of facilities are available.
+Roads around the ground are closed off on matchdays.

 National Rail have published links to the nearest stations to sporting venues including Birmingham City see here for more information.